Enquire Now

 1. E-commerce in Italy

-E-commerce is popular in Italy.
-87% of Italian internet users have searched online for a product or service in the last month, and 80% have gone on to actually make an online purchase.
-When it comes to buying online, credit cards are the most popular payment option.
-It is also interesting to notice that Italian businesses tend to operate online on international platforms such as Amazon and eBay, instead of creating their own website.
+E-commerce is popular, although it still has plenty of growth ahead of it.
+56% of Italians have made a purchase using a mobile phone or the internet in the past year.
+When it comes to buying online, digital wallets are the most popular payment option.
+It is also interesting to notice that Italian businesses tend to operate online on international platforms such as Amazon, instead of creating their own website.
 Not only this, but Italians are big fans of the omnichannel formula, which combines the physical experience of looking for products in shops with the online experience of researching on multiple platforms and finally completing the purchase on the one with the best offer.

 italy-3